spencerjpotts/Ark-FisherMan/README.md

  [Join the Discord](https://discord.gg/262RFta)

 # To DO
-- Language Support (Russian, Spanish)
+- Language Support (Russian, Spanish, Korean)
 - Adding more resolution support

 # Features!